 - They surround the baby with a protective shell to prevent them from being hit by bits of car, glass or other debris.

 - They distribute the pressure from the child restraint as widely as possible over the strongest parts of the body.
 In an infant, the strongest part of the body is the back.

-What’s the height and weight limit for extended rear-facing car seats?
+Height and weight limit for extended rear-facing car seats

 Extended rear-facing car seats are typically suitable from six months or a year old, and they are the car seat you move to after your baby has outgrown their first car seat.